micolous/grpc-asgi-django-demo/docs/demo.md

 - Django's `manage.py runserver` doesn't work (and will never work).

-  Supporting that would mean finding a way to send gRPC over _WSGI_, which doesn't the parts of HTTP/2 that gRPC uses.
+  Supporting that would mean finding a way to send gRPC over _WSGI_, which doesn't support the parts of HTTP/2 that gRPC uses.

 - This demo relies on a number of Envoy-specific headers and features to work, which are not part of the [gRPC-JSON transcoding spec][aip-127], such as: